spawnmarvel/quickguides/security/README.md

 Three widely used authentication types are X.509 certificates, Trusted Platform Modules (TPM), and symmetric keys.

-X.509 certificate - A type of digital identity you can use for authentication.
-The X.509 certificate standard is documented in IETF RFC 5280.
+:lock: :key: X.509 certificate - A type of digital identity you can use for authentication.
+The :lock: :key: X.509 certificate standard is documented in IETF RFC 5280.

 In Azure IoT, there are two ways to authenticate certificates:

 * Thumbprint.
 A thumbprint algorithm is run on a certificate to generate a hexadecimal string.
 The generated string is a unique identifer for the certificate.
 * :lock: :key: CA authentication based on a full chain.
 A certificate chain is a hierarchical list of all certificates needed to authenticate an end-entity (EE) certificate.
 To authenticate an EE certificate, it’s necessary to authenticate each certificate in the chain including a trusted root CA.

-Pros for X.509
+Pros for :lock: :key: X.509

-* X.509 is the most secure authentication type supported in Azure IoT.
+* :lock: :key: X.509 is the most secure authentication type supported in Azure IoT.
-* X.509 allows a high level of control for purposes of certificate management.
+* :lock: :key: X.509 allows a high level of control for purposes of certificate management.
 * Many vendors are available to provide X.509 based authentication solutions.

-Cons for X.509
+Cons for :lock: :key: X.509

 * Many customers may need to rely on external vendors for their certificates.
 * Certificate management can be costly and adds to total solution cost.